sdc-china/IDA-doc/_posts/2018-01-15-tutorial-set-up-checkstyle.md

 order: 3
 ---

 IDA enables developers to perform static analysis on the BPM application, which enforces design convention and processes development standard.
 There are 80+ checkstyle rules are defined based on BPM development best practices and anti-patterns.
-The rules have been implemended with POJO engine.
+The rules have been implemented with POJO engine.
 Refer to [Customize Checkstyle rules](../checkstyle/checkstyle-customize-checkstyle-rules.html) about rules custmization.

 ### About this task